andzdroid/orui/README.md

 ### container

 `container` is exactly like `element` except it automatically ends the element when it goes out of scope.
+You should not manually call `end_element()` for containers.

-This means you can use curly braces to define the scope of the container:
+This means you must use curly braces to define the scope of the container:

 ```odin
 {orui.container(orui.id("element ID"), config)